ShathaCodes/the-book-boutique/README.md

 Create a ``.env`` file with the commit SHA which will be used by the ``docker-compose.yml`` file to pull the newly pushed Docker images.

-Build the cluster with docker-compose inside the Runner.
+Build the cluster with ``docker-compose`` inside the Runner.

 Run the Cypress tests and save the generated video file as an artifact.

 ### Step 4 : Deploy

-Todo
+Ssh into the EC2 instance with a secret key

+Create a ``.env`` file with the commit SHA which will be used by the ``docker-compose.yml`` file to pull the newly pushed Docker images.

+Pull from the git repository to ensure the ``docker-compose`` file is updated.

+Build the cluster with ``docker-compose``.

 ## Software Testing Lab